danielaweston/dragonstaff-build-guide/README.md

 The following are optional.
 I wanted to be able to screw the heads on/off, but it's not a requirement.

+I have found it to be fantastic for portability, and it means you can also make different heads.
+I had an idea to make an LED head that could be attached here, food for thought.

 - 2 x Male Connectors
 - 2 x Female Connectors